ssardina-teaching/google-assignment-submission/README.md

 There are 2 mains scripts:

-- `download_submissions.py`:
-    download the latest submissions from Google Drive and set the student number and timestamp as file name
+- `download_submissions.py`: download the latest submissions from Google Drive and set the student number and timestamp as file name.
+Currently they are downloaded as `.zip` files.
-- `expand_zip_files.py`:
-    expands zip files into directories per student
+- `files2dir.py`: expand (for zip files) or copy (regular) files into directories per student.

-The zip files or directories can then be used for automarking, plagiarism detection (e.g., using MOSS), etc.
+The zip files or student folders can then be used for automarking, plagiarism detection (e.g., using MOSS), etc.

 ### Requirements